Course Descriptions

 Ed.
 638 - CALCULUS BC

-Although this course will include materials covering the full range of Calculus BC content, the "C" topics in the curriculum will receive special emphasis.
-Teaching strategies directed towards approach, activities, time frame, and assignments will be developed.
+Although this course will include materials covering the full range of Calculus BC content, the "C" topics in the curriculum will receive particular emphasis.
+Teaching strategies for approach, activities, time frame, and assignments will be developed.
 A multi-representational approach will be used throughout, looking at concepts symbolically, graphically, numerically, and verbally.
 The role of the graphing calculator as a powerful instrument for enriching and enhancing the calculus study will be explored, and a substantial collection of student-ready activities will be distributed.
 Current textbooks related to the new technology will be available for participants to examine.
 Assessment strategies and AP Exam preparation will be discussed, and the Advanced Placement examination will be analyzed.
 Participants will be familiarized with grading standards and the application of grading scales to free-response questions.
 A graphing calculator is used during this course.

 Ed.
 631 - CHEMISTRY

-This methodology course surveys the basic structure and content necessary for teaching an Advanced Placement Chemistry course.
+This methodology course surveys the basic structure and content for teaching an Advanced Placement Chemistry course.
 Chemistry topics such as equilibrium, kinetics, and “how to” problem-solving are presented.
 Class size, student selection, textbooks, and labs are also addressed.
 Special attention is paid to teaching strategies, the AP exam, and its grading.
 Some lab experiments suitable for AP classes are incorporated into the course.
 Participants receive examples of past AP exams, appropriate tests, worksheets, and lab experiments.

-This course will provide an opportunity for high school AP Chemistry teachers to observe significant teaching demonstrations, perform experimental procedures using computer-interfaced equipment, and review with presenters various topics covered in AP Chemistry.
-Teachers will have the opportunity to discuss the methodology of converting typical cookbook labs into guided inquiry labs.
+This course will allow high school AP Chemistry teachers to observe significant teaching demonstrations, perform experimental procedures using computer-interfaced equipment, and review various topics covered in AP Chemistry with presenters.
+Teachers can discuss the methodology of converting typical cookbook labs into guided inquiry labs.Participants can perform several lab exercises that align with the College Board redesign.
+Best practices will be discussed.
+AP-published related Labs will be provided and reviewed for each of the labs.
+Information about the requirements for the AP Chemistry Course Audit will be shared.

 Ed.
 627 - COMPUTER SCIENCE A